simplesamlphp/simplesamlphp/modules/authX509/docs/authX509.md

 Checking certificate expiry
 ===========================

-To issue warnings to users whos certificate is about to expire, configure an authproc filter.
+To issue warnings to users whose certificate is about to expire, configure an authproc filter.

 Example: